Fitzroy Square

-Fitzroy Square is a Georgian square in London.
+Fitzroy Square is a Georgian square in London, England.
 It is the only one in the central London area known as Fitzrovia.

 The square is one of the area's main features, this once led to the surrounding district to be known as Fitzroy Square or Fitzroy Town and latterly as Fitzrovia, though the nearby Fitzroy Tavern is thought to have had as much influence on the name as Fitzroy Square.

 History

 The square, nearby Fitzroy Street, and the Fitzroy Tavern in Charlotte Street have the family name of Charles FitzRoy, 2nd Duke of Grafton, into whose ownership the land passed through his marriage.
 His descendant Charles FitzRoy, 1st Baron Southampton developed the area during the late 18th and early 19th century.

 Fitzroy Square was a speculative development intended to provide London residences for aristocratic families, and was built in four stages.
 Leases for the eastern and southern sides, designed by Robert Adam, were granted in 1792; building began in 1794 and was completed in 1798 by Adam's brothers James and William.
 These buildings are fronted in Portland stone brought by sea from Dorset.

 The Napoleonic Wars and a slump in the London property market brought a temporary stop to construction of the square after the south and east sides were completed.
 According to the records of the Squares Frontagers' Committee, 1815 residents looked out on "vacant ground, the resort of the idle and profligate".
 Another contemporary account describes the incomplete square:

 The houses are faced with stone, and have a greater proportion of architectural excellence and embellishment than most others in the metropolis.
 They were designed by the Adams, but the progress of the late war prevented the completion of the design.
 It is much to be regretted, that it remains in its present unfinished state.

 The northern and western sides were subsequently constructed in 1827–29 and 1832–35 respectively, and are stucco-fronted.

 The south side suffered bomb damage during World War II and was rebuilt with traditional facades to remain in keeping with the rest of the square.